tianjialiu/SMOKE-Policy-Tool/README.md

 *Select a population-weighted receptor: Indonesia, Singapore, or Malaysia.* A receptor is a location of interest that may be sensitive to pollutants upwind.
 In this case, the tool estimates and projects the public health impacts in Indonesia, Singapore, or Malaysia based on its respective sensitivity to upwind smoke from fires in Indonesia.

 ### Step 4.
 (Optional) Build a custom scenario by blocking fire emissions in select regions
 In custom scenarios, fire activity can be blocked in a combination of concessions (Oil Palm, Timber, Logging), other regions/ conservation areas (Peatlands, Conservation Areas, and BRG Sites), and Indonesia provinces.
-Indonesia provinces must be selected by IDs.
-As an example, if you want to select Aceh and Riau, write in the widget: 0,24.
+Badan Restorasi Gambu (BRG) sites were recently established following the 2015 severe haze event to restore the hydrology of damaged peatlands in Sumatra, Kalimantan, and Papua over a five-year period (https://brg.go.id).
+Indonesia provinces must be selected by IDs; as an example, to select Aceh and Riau, write in the widget: 0,24.

 ### Indonesia Provinces by IDs
 | ID | Sumatera | ID | Kalimantan | ID | Rest of Indonesia |